-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Hrs/We Credits/Units I FC-I

-Creats/onits LEC-LAD

-Courses
+Hours Pe r Week

+Class Course Number Class Name Credits/Units Lecture Lab

-MKTG 10104104 Selling Principles 3 3-0
+MKTG 10104104 Selling Principles 3.0 3.0 0.0

-FSHNMKTG 10104124 Retail Management 3 3-0
+FSHNMKTG 10104124 Retail Management 3.0 3.0 0.0

-MKTG 10104160 Sales Management 3 3-0
+MKTG 10104160 Sales Management 3.0 3.0 0.0